-Food for Life, a food rescue organization in Ontario, Canada, reported the amount of food donations from food retailers has increased following the donation of 5,000 IFCO Reusable Plastic Containers (RPCs) annually, allowing the organization to serve more food to those in need in the communities it serves.
+Food for Life, a food rescue organization in Ontario, Canada, reported the amount of food donations from food retailers has increased following the donation of 5,000 IFCO Reusable Packaging Containers (RPCs) annually, allowing the organization to serve more food to those in need in the communities it serves.

 "We can’t thank IFCO enough for its generosity in donating their RPCs," said Graham Hill, Food for Life Executive Director.
 "IFCO’s containers make our operation more efficient from beginning to end – making it easier for companies to get us their donations and easier for us to get rescued food to those in need.
 The impact has been tremendous and that is why we call IFCO RPCs ‘little agents of change.’"

 Under the innovative partnership, IFCO, the world’s largest operator of RPCs, donates approximately 5,000 containers annually to Food for Life in support of its mission to rescue good food that would otherwise be sent to landfill, and share it with non-profits and neighbourhood food programs that support individuals who are food insecure in the regions of Halton and Hamilton.
 Food for Life impacts the lives of more than 55,000 people each month.

 "We are proud to support Food for Life in its mission to rescue food and combat food insecurity by providing meals to those in need," said Dan Martin, president of IFCO North America.
 "It is a natural partnership for us because we share the goal of stamping-out food insecurity and reaching a zero-waste food supply chain in Canada and globally."